-A bank's profitability affects its safety and soundness.
-A bank can retain its earnings, giving a boost to its capital cushion, or put them to work addressing problematic loans, likely making the bank better able to withstand financial shocks.
-However, banks that are losing money are less able to do those things.
+How profitable a bank is has an effect on its long-term survivability.
+Earnings can be retained by the bank, giving a boost to its capital cushion, or be used to deal with problematic loans, likely making the bank better able to withstand economic shocks.
+Obviously, banks that are losing money are less able to do those things.

-One widely used way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by the total amount of equity.
-The most recent annualized quarterly return on equity for Banco Popular North America was 2.36 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by total equity, is one widely used measure of a bank's earnings.
+The most recent annualized quarterly return on equity for Banco Popular North America was -8.53 percent, below the national average of 8.10 percent.